kingsdigitallab/kdl/frontend/src/about/archiving-and-sustainability.md

 1. ### Static conversion

    Conversion of project website to a static website.
 This is offered as a free service for suitable projects.
-It can be a very cost effective solution, and maintains public access to legacy projects and datasets that are no longer updated but continue to have value for the PI and research community.
+It can be a very cost effective solution and maintains public access to legacy projects and datasets that are no longer updated but continue to have value for the PI and research community.

 1. ### Datasets deposit